Top of the page

 Your child may have a bandage.
-He or she will need to have the staples removed, usually in 7 to 14 days.
+The staples will need to be removed, usually in 7 to 14 days.

 The doctor has checked your child carefully, but problems can develop later.
 If you notice any problems or new symptoms, get medical treatment right away.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

 Call your doctor or nurse advice line now or seek immediate medical care if:

 Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if:

 Enter B865 in the search box to learn more about "Cuts Closed With Staples in Children: Care Instructions".

 Author: Healthwise Staff